hrithickcodes/pix2pix/README.md

-## Google Satelite Image to Streetview Image translation using Pix2Pix GAN
+## Google Satelite Image to Streetmap Image translation using Pix2Pix GAN

 The Pix2Pix GAN is a general approach for image-to-image translation.
 It is based on the conditional generative adversarial network, where a target image is generated, that is conditioned on a given input image.
 The idea of Pix2Pix GAN was proposed in this [paper](https://arxiv.org/abs/1611.07004).
 According to the paper, the model not only learn the mapping from source image to target image, but also learn a loss function to train this mapping.